idkew/discoon/README.md

 ### Educational purposes only
 Don't use this project maliciously.

-### License
-This project is licensed under the terms of the MIT license.

 ### How it works
 This is a malware written in Rust that steals the information the attacker chooses to steal and sends that through a server to the attacker's webhook.